astrolabsoftware/fink-science/fink_science/microlensing/README.md

 * We use the default noise generator in LIA, that might not represent the noise in our data.
 We can do better!
 * ZTF has 30 days of history attached with each alert.
 This is rather short for detecting microlensing events.
 LSST will have 1 year of historical data attached to each alert, which will enable better triggering capabilities.
 * The classification is very sensitive to the time samplings.
 We should try training and testing on interpolated data to minimise the impact.
 * We currently use the classifier as-is.
-But we could add additional information prior the classification, such as filtering events whose last 3 measurements are 3 sigma above the baseline, or cross-match information.
+But we could add additional information prior the classification, such as filtering events whose last 3 measurements are 3 sigma above the baseline, or cross-match information, or other classifier information (SNe, VS, asteroids, ...).